-Dr. Azoulay, you are the Chief Medical Officer at Sumitovant.
+Dr. Azoulay, you are the Chief Medical Officer and HEad of research & development at Sumitovant.
 Tell us about your role.

 I also work very closely with our CEO, Myrtle Potter, and the entire leadership team to provide advice on anything related to R&D and the Sumitovant organization.
 I am looking at leveraging the size of our group to optimize the way we are working as well as leveraging the numerous talents we have in-house.